nakranidrashti/ExpenseTracker/README.md

-**# Expense Tracker (Django)
+# Expense Tracker (Django)

-A full-stack web application built using Django to manage and analyze income and expenses efficiently.
-The system provides real-time budget monitoring and automatic expense categorization.
+A full-stack web application built using Django to manage and analyze income and expenses.
+The system includes budget monitoring and automatic expense categorization.

 ---